 - The following code fully implements a ping server.
 You need to compile and run this code before running your client program.
 You do not need to modify this code. - In this server code, 30% of the client's packets are simulated to be lost.
-You should study this code carefully, as it will help you write your ping client.

-UDPPingerServer.py

-We will need the following module to generate randomized lost packets import random from socket import serverSocket = socket(AF_INET, SOCK_DGRAM)
+You should study this code carefully, as it will help you write your ping client. - # UDPPingerServer.py - # We will need the following module to generate randomized lost packets import random - from socket import - # Create a UDP socket - # Notice the use of SOCK_DGRAM for UDP packets - serverSocket = socket(AF_INET, SOCK_DGRAM) - # Assign IP address and port number to socket serverSocket.bind((", 12000))